eGain/egain-ios-messaging/readme.md

 Customers need to acquire credentials to gain access to the SDK.
 Please contact your eGain representative to receive your Conversation Hub client id and client secret.

 ### Sample App (iOS)
-You can find an example project with some basic implementations provided here <link to sample app directory>.
+You can find an example project with some basic implementations provided here. <link to sample app directory>

 ## Installation
 1. Download the eGainChat.framework from <Provide link for the zip file>